 Your purpose and values are always with you, operating quietly in the background whether you’ve consciously defined them or not.
-While you don’t need constant reflection to live well, you do feel the cost when you stop honoring that internal compass.
-This is where the friction of incongruence begins – a quiet, persistent tension that arises when your daily actions start to drift away from your core essence.
-This internal guide rewards you with a sense of peace when you follow its lead and signals distress the moment you stray from it.
+While you don’t need to constantly reflect on them to live well, you feel the friction of incongruence the moment your actions stop honoring that internal compass.
+This quiet, persistent tension arises when your daily actions start to drift away from your core essence.
+Your internal compass rewards you with a sense of peace when you follow its lead and signals distress the moment you stray from it.

 The Flow of Congruence